 The Puli’s general health is very good overall, as this tends to be a healthy breed with fewer than average health concerns.
 Unsurprisingly, the coat of the Puli is high maintenance and requires semi-regular grooming by a professional.

-Like other purebred dog breeds, Pulik can find themselves at greater risk for genetic diseases, many of which can be more effectively treated when detected early in life.
+Like other purebred dog breeds, Puli can find themselves at greater risk for genetic diseases, many of which can be more effectively treated when detected early in life.
 A dog DNA test that screens for conditions like Primary Lens Luxation, Bardet Biedl Syndrome, and Degenerative Myelopathy can prove itself quite useful, and many breeders will have already conducted these tests and should freely offer their results to prospective dog owners interested in their litter.

-In addition to the aforementioned genetic diseases, Pulik can also suffer from eye problems like Multi-Focal Retinal Dysplasia and cataracts.
+In addition to the aforementioned genetic diseases, Puli can also suffer from eye problems like Multi-Focal Retinal Dysplasia and cataracts.
 Like so many other breeds, the Puli also has a history with hip dysplasia.
 Preventive measures for these conditions include avoiding obesity maintaining a healthy diet and weight and adequate exercise, as well as taking the dog to a veterinarian for regular checkups and ophthalmological and hip screenings/evaluations.
 Owners should also be sure to frequently clean and check a Puli’s ears for any signs of infection, and brush its teeth with a toothpaste for dogs.